cdapio/cdap/docs/developer-guide/source/rest.rst

 Setting Time-To-Live Property for a Stream
 ------------------------------------------
-The Time-To-Live (TTL) property governs how long an event is valid for consumption since it written to the Stream.
+The Time-To-Live (TTL) property governs how long an event is valid for consumption since it was written to the Stream.
-The default TTL for all Streams is infinite, meaning event will never expire.
+The default TTL for all Streams is infinite, meaning that events will never expire.
 The TTL property of a Stream can be changed with an HTTP PUT method to the URL::

 	PUT <base-url>/streams/<stream-id>/config